Polly-Contrib/Polly.Contrib.AzureFunctions.CircuitBreaker/README.md

 Take an instance of `IDurableCircuitBreakerClient circuitBreakerClient` by dependency-injection into your function.

-The interface methods exist in forms taking an `IDurableOrchestrationClient` (for use in plain Azure functions), and in forms taking an `IDurableOrchestrationContext` (for use in Azure Orchestrator functions).
+The interface methods exist in forms taking an `IDurableClient` (for use in plain Azure functions), and in forms taking an `IDurableOrchestrationContext` (for use in Azure Orchestrator functions).

 ### How to call the circuit-breaker to protect an operation which may fail

 A standard pattern is as below.
-See `FooFragileFunction_WithCircuitBreaker` in the solution for an example.
+See `FooFragileFunctionWithCircuitBreaker` in the solution for an example.

     if (!(await circuitBreakerClient.IsExecutionPermitted(CircuitBreakerId, log, orchestrationClient)))
     {